Lecture 4: Conditional Probabilities

 Again, the table approach and the formula approach are equivalent.

-In Lecture 3: Joint Probability, we saw the notion of independence of random variables.
+In the previous lecture, we saw the notion of independence of random variables.
 We said that random variables \(X\) and \(Y\) are independent if and only if

 \[P(Y = y \cap X = x) = P(Y = y) \cdot P(X = x), \text{ for all } x \text{ and } y.\]